 What are the main advantages of DeFi?

-DeFi applications do not need any intermediaries or arbitrators.
+DeFi applications don’t need any intermediaries or arbitrators.
 The code specifies the resolution of every possible dispute, and the users maintain control over their funds at all times.
-This reduces the costs associated with providing and using these products and allows for a more frictionless financial system.
+This automation reduces the costs associated with providing and using these products and allows for a more frictionless financial system.

 Another significant advantage of such an open ecosystem is the ease of access for individuals who otherwise wouldn't have access to any financial services.
 Since the traditional financial system relies on the intermediaries making a profit, their services are typically absent from locations with low-income communities.
 However, with DeFi, the costs are significantly reduced, and low-income individuals can also benefit from a broader range of financial services.

 What are the potential use cases for DeFi?